elasticpath/elasticpath-dev/docs/composer/integration-hub/store-management/product-import.md

 For more information, watch a video.

-{% youtube src="https://www.youtube.com/embed/q4lYomkDxD8" label="Using the Product Import integration" /%}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/q4lYomkDxD8" title="Using the Product Import integration" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 An example of how product data is imported using a Product Import integration is described below.